evinism/buttery/readme.md

 # Sur: Simple, unadorned cross-language DSL for defining RPCs

+### Warning: Sur is still in pre-alpha and is hardly suitable for any use

 Sur aims to be a minimalistic cross-language DSL for defining RPCs and channels.
 It's essentially a proto / grpc replacement for modern webstacks, with low barrier to entry and easy integration into existing products.
 Sur is specialized